crosstyan/stupid/README.md

 a beautiful word borrowed from Go language, which doesn't exist in C, but worth mentioning

+National encoding:

+- GB2312
+- Big5
+- Shift-JIS
-GB2312, Big5, Shift-JIS, EUC-JP
+- EUC-JP

+International encoding (Unicode):

+- UTF-8
+- UTF-16
-Unicode, UTF-8, UTF-16, UTF-32
+- UTF-32

-Indeed, we have an problem of efficiency here. (some Chinese keeps arguing about that) However, we have compression, so let's stop arguing about the encoding and just use UTF-8
+Indeed, we have an problem of efficiency here and some Chinese keeps arguing about that.
+However, we have compression, so let's stop arguing about the encoding and just use UTF-8

 > trivia: emoji, IPA (international phonetic alphabet) and zero-width joiner